Iconica-Development/training_firebase_basics/_slides/3 Realtime Database/01-intro.md

 ---
 ### Scaling
-Sometimes two-way relationship between two nodes is needed, Espacially when you have a lot of data.
+Sometimes two-way relationship between two nodes is needed, Especially when you have a lot of data.

 <img src="../images/rtdb-scaling.png" height=400>